 - The environments people currently live in are so different from the ancestral environments to which their bodies and brains have adapted that they are often misfit in modern surroundings;

 - Mechanisms of distress are often functional, e.g. jealousy alerts people to ensure the fidelity of their partners;

 - Selection tends to be competitive and to involve zero-sum outcomes.

-After identifying some of the major obstacles to well-being Buss, provides concrete strategies to overcome them.
+After identifying some of the major obstacles to well-being, Buss provides concrete strategies to overcome them.
 This makes his article not only an interesting read but a valuable tool.

 Fausto Massimini and Antonella Della Fave (2000) explored psychological and cultural evolution.
-You can say they started where David Buss left: looking analytically at the effects of changes in the ancestral environment and how the production of memes (artefacts and values) affect and are affected by human consciousness.
+You can say they started where David Buss left: looking analytically at the effects of changes in the ancestral environment and how the production of memes (artifacts and values) affect and are affected by human consciousness.

-They draw a point, essential to positive psychology, that psychological selection is propelled not only towards survival but also towards the need for optimal experiences.
+The authors make the point, essential to positive psychology, that psychological selection is propelled not only towards survival but also towards the need for optimal experiences.